SynapseSL/SynapseOld/README.md

 We also need to thank the [Harmony](https://github.com/pardeike/Harmony) guys for developing a Runtime .NET Patcher.

+A lot of the ground work of this repository is done by [Exiled](https://github.com/galaxy119/EXILED) and the Exiled Development Team.
+Thank you for teaching us! :)

 #### **Created by Dimenzio and SirRoob**